 18 August 2014

 The Valletta International Baroque Festival began in January 2013.
 It was created to celebrate the Baroque identity of Valletta, Malta's capital city.
-During the festival Valletta resounds with music from the period from when it was built.
+During the festival Valletta resounds with music from the period of when it was built.

 An international festival, like this forthcoming third edition of the Valletta International Baroque Festival will continue to confirm and enhance Valletta’s prestige.
 It will also remind Europe that this small historical outpost in the Mediterranean has over the centuries played a vital role in European history.